serhei/bunsen/doc/repo-schema.md

 - *Testlogs and testrun JSON are not present in the repo*.
 Commit new testlog and testrun files.
 Create a commit appending the JSON summary of the testrun to `<project>-<year>-<month>.json` under the `index` branch.

-- *Identical testlogs are already present in the repo, but the testrun JSON is not present.* TODO Leave testlogs branch unchanged.
+- *Identical testlogs are already present in the repo, but the testrun JSON is not present.* Leave testlogs branch unchanged.
 Commit new testrun file.
 Create a commit appending the JSON summary of the testrun to `<project>-<year>-<month>.json` under the `index` branch.
 (TODO Be sure to consider what happens if the `year-month` for the testlogs has changed.)

-- *Identical testlogs are already present in the repo, but the testrun JSON has changed.* TODO Leave testlogs branch unchanged.
+- *Identical testlogs are already present in the repo, but the testrun JSON has changed.* Leave testlogs branch unchanged.
 Create a commit replacing the testrun file in the testruns branch.
 Create a commit replacing the JSON summary of the testrun under `<project>-<year>-<month>.json` under the `index` branch.
 (TODO Be sure to consider what happens if the `year-month` for the testlogs has changed.
 Note that the JSON summary in the original commit message in the testlogs branch becomes obsolete.)

 - *Identical testlogs and testrun JSON are already present in the repo.* Leave testlogs branch unchanged -- this makes adding a testrun an idempotent operation.